 If you're using Sitecore as your preferred digital experience platform and you're not utilising the Marketing Automation application, then your business is missing out.

 There are many third-party automation systems out there.
 However, Sitecore Marketing Automation is just as powerful, and is an in-built application of the Sitecore Experience Platform.

-Sitecore Marketing Automation nurtures prospects and customers (including website visitors) by delivering real-time, automated responses triggered by actions contacts complete during user journeys.
+Sitecore Marketing Automation nurtures prospects and customers (including website visitors).
+It does this by delivering real-time, automated responses triggered by actions completed during user journeys.
+For example:

 - Trigger: A contact abandons their shopping cart

 - Automation: An automated email is sent to remind the contact their cart is abandoned.
 The email may even offer a discount for completing the purchase

 - Trigger: Contact completes purchase

 - Automation: An automated ‘thank you’ email is sent

 Sitecore Marketing Automation is one of many Sitecore features available from Sitecore 8.0 onwards.
 It has all the tools required to implement and measure campaigns:

 - Evaluates contacts' behaviour based on defined rules